The Myth (band)

 The Myth is a Maltese rock band formed in 1990.
 They are known for blending rock with acoustic and folk influences.
 Their debut album, Dreams, was released in 2011.
-The Myth's current members includes Dion Farrell (guitar and vocals), Mark Galea (drums), Patrick Mifsud (bass), Stephen Zammit (keyboard), and Claudio Sciberras (guitar).
+The Myth's current members includes Dion Farrell (guitar and vocals), Mark Galea (drums), Patrick Mifsud (bass), Stephen Zammit (keyboard), and Mario Saliba (guitars).

 History

 Early career (1990–1996)

 The band was formed by vocalist Dion Farrell and guitarist Mark Galea in September 1990, with their first live performance taking place in November of the same year.

 In its early years, the band performed both original compositions and cover songs, characterized by extended guitar solos and bass lines.
 Two early singles, "Can’t Stop the Fire" and "Midnight", received airplay on Maltese radio and television, but were not commercially released.

 Experimental phase (1996–2005)

 From the mid-1990s, the band began experimenting with more acoustic and folk-inspired sounds, incorporating instruments such as pan-pipes and tambourines alongside their rock instrumentation.